cactus06/FuckThisShitBot41-spammer-client/README.md

 you need to fill in your own account and credentials tho...

 feel free to branch this bot, but remember that i made is lol, im 13 i dont want to put a license on it haha

+edit: im 14 so i added a license